ngjunya/moneylion_assessment/README.md

 User 2 : hello@gmail.com
 - applicable for Edit and Delete features
-- Product manager can swtich accesses of this user on Edit and Delete features.
+- Product manager can switch accesses of this user on Edit and Delete features.

 Sample Postman request for GET API: